goncalovelosa/ilv-i/README.md

 # Introduction

 This is a Solidity smart contract called ILVIToken that implements the IILVIToken interface.
-It is used to manage the ILVIToken ERC20 token, which has the ability to mint and burn tokens, set backup addresses for token holders, permit token transfers, blacklist addresses, and as a safe measure if one has lose access to it's private keys, if previously registered a backup address it can transfer the tokens to that address paying the cost of the transfer on the destination account..
+It is used to manage the ILVIToken ERC20 token, which has the ability to mint and burn tokens, set backup addresses for token holders, permit token transfers, blacklist addresses, and as a safe measure if one has lose access to it's private keys, if previously registered a backup address it can transfer the tokens to that address with the relayer supporting the costs.

 ## Contract Overview